CSC322-Grinnell/funding-resources/README.md

 # README #

-Welcome to your new Rails project! test
+Welcome to the campus funding resources project.
+Visit the site at `https://funding-resources.herokuapp.com`

 ## Getting started ##